cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - You can protect RDS database availability from outages by creating full standby instances in a second availability zone using ________.

   multi-AZ deployment.

+- The best protection against a region-wide service failure of S3 infrastructure is ________.

+  Cross-region replication

+- What are the three possible states of a CloudWatch alarm?

+  ALARM, OK, and INSUFFICIENT_DATA